gkjohnson/three-gpu-pathtracer/README.md

 - The project requires use of WebGL2.
 - All textures must use the same wrap and interpolation flags.
+- Spotlights are not supported in non-MIS rendering currently.

 # Screenshots